missoso/my-try-EDA-install-script/README.md

 3 - Add the EDA license

-4 - Containerlab EDA Connector Tool instalation
+4 - Containerlab EDA Connector Tool installation

-5 - Connect a containerlab tpology to EDA
+5 - Connect a containerlab topology to EDA

-6 - (optional) Add a LLM key to EDA
+6 - (optional) Add a LLM key to EDA after the installation